NessieCanCode/SequoiaRecover/README.md

 cargo run --bin sequoiarecover-gui
 ```

-The GUI currently supports running a full backup with gzip compression.
+The GUI provides a multi-tab interface for running backups, restoring archives,
+browsing history and initializing credentials.
+Compression and backup mode
+selections are persisted between sessions alongside the most recent paths.
 While a backup runs a progress bar is displayed.
-The last used source and output
-paths are saved in a small configuration file under the system's config
-directory.

 ### Backblaze Authentication